- 1 Purpose

 4.10 Private travel

 Travel itineraries should not be arranged to accommodate private travel.
 The University must not incur any additional costs associated with the inclusion of an element of private travel.
 If an element of private travel results in additional costs to the University, the Traveller must repay the University an amount equal to the private element, inclusive of GST, to ensure that no Fringe Benefits Tax liability arises.
 This repayment must normally be made prior to the travel being undertaken.
-Any travel which incorporates an element of private travel must be assessed by Financial Services to determine Fringe Benefits Tax liability prior to any bookings being made by completion of the Fringe Benefits Tax calculator and travel diary.
+Any travel which incorporates an element of private travel must be assessed by Finance and Business Solutions to determine Fringe Benefits Tax liability prior to any bookings being made by completion of the Fringe Benefits Tax calculator and travel diary.

 A travel diary will show the proportion of the travel that relates to official University Business and the proportion that is private.
 The Australian Taxation Office will deem any travel that cannot be supported by sufficient documentation as private-related travel.
 The University will not pay for private related travel costs for the Traveller.
 Any personal travel arrangements and associated costs are the responsibility of the Traveller.